cemaytac/Collaborare/readme.md

   - [Special Thanks](#special-thanks)

 ## Concept
-This project was created with the goal of making coaching simplier.
-As someone who used to play in an amateur soccer team, I know how har it is for a coach to keep track of his players.
-The app allows the user to create teams and store their players' information and their training schedules.
+This app was designed with the goal of making coaching football (or soccer for you Americans) simpler.
+As someone who used to play in an amateur soccer team, I know how hard it is for a coach to keep track of all his players.
+The app allows the coach to create teams and store their players' information and their training schedules.
+Collaborare can also be useful for games like FIFA and Football Manager since keeping track of your virtual players can help you organize your team in game.

 ## Screenshots
 ![addplayer](https://i.imgur.com/LOE4zZ2.png/to/img.png)